ZupIT/beagle/README.md

 ## **Requirements**

 - Beagle apps may target iOS 10.0 and Android 4.4 (API 19) or newer.
-If you're using Beagle Flutter, than the requirement for Android is version 5.0 (API 21).
 - You may use Windows, macOS, or Linux as your development operating system.

 ## **Installation**